Lumi-supercomputer/LUMI-training-materials/docs/2day-next/08-Binding.md

     25-30, fifth on 1-6, sixth on 9-14, seventh on 33-38 and eight on 41-46.

 The `--cpu-bind=map_cpu` and `--cpu-bind=mask_gpu` options also do not go together with `-c` / `--cpus-per-task`.
-Both commands define a binding (the latter in combination with the default `--gpu-bind=threads`) and these will usually conflict.
+Both commands define a binding (the latter in combination with the default `--cpu-bind=threads`) and these will usually conflict.

 There are more options, but these are currently most relevant ones on LUMI.
 That may change in the future as